Compare IPTV Subscription Plans

 Who should consider it #

-Virgin TV Stream is the right answer for three groups.
+The buyer-fit verdict from this Virgin Stream honest review lands on three groups.
+Virgin TV Stream is the right answer for these households.
 Existing Virgin Media broadband customers who want to cut the V6's bulk and bill but stay on cable.
 Households whose viewing has shifted heavily into apps (Netflix, iPlayer, ITVX) and who only really want one or two premium channel packs on top.
 And tenants in cabled buildings where Virgin Media's Gig1 fibre is the fastest available option — taking Stream alongside the broadband then becomes a near-zero-marginal-cost upgrade.

 It makes least sense for households without Virgin's cable in their street, recording-heavy users who genuinely watch back what they record, and viewers who prefer a single integrated EPG over a launcher of separate apps.